isabella232/media-analytics.en-1/help/measurement-options/mm-milestone-tracking/migrate-ms-to-va.md

 </tr>
 <tr>
 <td>
-parentPod
-<br/><br/>The position in the primary content the ad was played.
+parentPod - The position in the primary content the ad was played.
 </td>
 <td>
 <pre>